-- At the beginning of December, strategically plan out all your lessons and marking load to ensure that your are not bringing home a giant pile of marking.
+- At the beginning of December, strategically plan out all your lessons and marking load to ensure that you’re not bringing home a giant pile of marking.

 - Always save your best and most engaging lessons for the week before break.

-- Accept that students will leave early before break or arrive late after break.
+- Accept that students will leave early before the break or arrive late after the break.
 Your teaching will need to adjust to this change.

 - Have fun with your students!
 Use our Free Christmas Writing Prompts activity and enjoy reading out loud what funny stories emerge in your classroom.

-- Get creative with your lessons so that they cover curriculum expectations as well Christmas Creative Writing Assignment.
+- Get creative with your lessons so that they cover curriculum expectations as well as bring the joy of the holiday season to your classroom.
+Try our Christmas Creative Writing Assignment.
 Students are provided with 5 different Christmas themed RAFT format writing options (Role, Audience, Format, Topic).
 They will take on the of role of one character: Santa’s Elf, Christmas Turkey, Gingerbread man, Christmas Tree or Museum Curator and create a written product based on the character’s specific scenario.
-This one assignment allows students to practise their creative writing, celebrate the holiday season and covers curriculum expectations for layout, design and writing.
+This one assignment allows students to practice their creative writing, celebrate the holiday season and covers curriculum expectations for layout, design and writing.

 - Our world is a global village.
-It is important for our students to learn about help our students learn about different celebrations with this holiday research assignment.
+It is important for our students to learn about different cultures and faiths.
+We can help our students learn about different celebrations with this global holiday research assignment.
 Students will work in pairs to research 1 of the 16 suggested holiday and/or cultural celebrations.
 Students could also choose to research a local holiday or cultural celebration.
 Research is presented to the class in a slideshow format.

-- Do not take marking home over break (unless it is non-negotiable i.e. exams, finals, summatives)
+- Do not take marking home over break (unless it is non-negotiable i.e. exams, finals, summative assessments)

 - Use some of your time on holiday break to gather new lesson ideas using Pinterest, Twitter, Facebook Groups, Teachers Pay Teachers

-- Use the first class after holiday break to re-establish classroom community, class norms/rules and procedures.
+- Use the first class after the holiday break to re-establish classroom community, class norms/rules and procedures.